About

 There was a vital element missing to the puzzle I was piecing together, a piece that was right under my nose but entirely invisible and dormant to my own understanding of reality.

 What I did notice.
-People trying to bend the rules or make up their own rules to fit in with their world views, but I knew from my school days life doesn’t work that way.
-(I used to wonder who was going to keep an eye on the boys and girls who ran amok once our school days were over).
-How naive I was.
+People trying to bend the rules or make up their own rules to fit in with their world views, but I knew from as far back as my school days life doesn’t work that way.

 The idea of lawlessness used to frighten me, but in those days most things frightened me.
-I knew I was bold and fearless in many ways, but my shy uncertainty dominated my unchartered feelings of vulnerability.
+I knew I was bold and fearless in many ways but my shy uncertainty in an emotionally severe and often aggressive landscape dominated my unchartered feelings of vulnerability.

 This law is there to protect us, help us and guide us, and if we really listen, allows us to enjoy a relationship of co-creation that is pure, generous and full of beauty.

-If we listen, it is the firm gentle voice of a mother language that speaks through us.
+When we listen, we hear the firm gentle voice of a mother language that speaks through us.

 When I felt the full crushing of my physical being against the emotional weight of what I was always fighting against I was genuinely startled to find that the missing piece to my Self was what I always relied upon to navigate life and its complexities.
 I felt duly upset at discovering my Self right.
 My immediate response was, why did no-one tell me?
 Reassure me that the part of my Mind I was in tune with was in fact the part of my Self that was most essential for my emotional balance and well-being.